Kardnit/S3-Portfolio/Learning Outcomes IP/README.md

 ### 4. Ethical check
 ### 5. Peer review

-I thought I did well this semester by learning new technologies according to my requirements and implementing them in my project in the related part.
-I have learned more than seven, so it was a load of stuff in a limited amount of time.
-I want to improve doing research, using agile methods, and software testing for the following semesters.
-I have implemented all the things I wanted to improve, but I believe these topics are the ones I have room to improve most.
+I thought I did well this semester, learning new technologies according to my requirements and implementing them in my project in the related part.
+I have learned more than seven technologies, so it was a huge workload in a limited amount of time.
+I want to improve in doing research, using agile methods, and software testing in the following semesters, and although I have implemented these subjects in my project, I believe these are the areas that have the room to develop the most.